 |Constitutional Law I||3|

-From the first day of New Student Orientation, our students grapple with the meaning of the law and the challenges of being a lawyer through our Professionalism Workshop.
+From the first day of new student orientation, our students grapple with the meaning of the law and the challenges of being a lawyer through our Professionalism Workshop.
 Students have the first of many opportunities to meet with distinguished members of the bench and bar from all over the Northwest who donate their time to this innovative program.
 In small groups, judges and lawyers engage first-year students in examining factual scenarios designed to produce thoughtfulness and introspection on topics such as civility, truthfulness and fairness in litigation; fiduciary obligations to clients; reasonableness of attorney fees; conflicts of interest; and pro bono service for clients in need.

-Professionalism Education Program
+Professionalism in Law Education (PLE)

 - cultural competencies,